yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests.

 At this time we are primarily focusing on improving the user-experience and stability of Yeoman for our 1.0 beta release.
 Please keep this in mind when submitting feature requests, which we're happy to consider for future versions.

-At this time we are primarily focusing on improving the user-experience and stability of Yeoman for our 1.0 beta release.
-Please keep this in mind when submitting feature requests, which we're happy to consider for future versions.